dbauducco/EchoShadow/README.md

 1. Log into Oculus on the PC with the alt account
 2. Install EchoVR from the Oculus store.
-3. Under Libary > EchoVR > Details you can find the install location.
-Clicking on the install location will copy it.
-Save this for future reference.
-  - Most paths will look like either of the following:
-    - `C:\Program Files\Oculus\Software\Software\ready-at-dawn-echo-arena\`
-    - `D:\Software\ready-at-dawn-echo-arena\`

 ### Preparing the Quest